sfcaracciolo/xtream-ai-assignment-engineer/README.md

 ![Cloud Google Platform](src/challenge4/gcp.png).

-On the one hand, we can create a docker image for the endpoints related to the database and expose it in Cloud Run.
+We can create a docker image for the endpoints related to the database and expose it in Cloud Run.
 The database can be a MySQL server created in Cloud SQL.
 To initialise it we upload `diamonds.csv` to a Cloud Storage bucket and import the csv into a table previously initialised with SQL Studio.
 So far we have implemented Francesco's business data load.

 For the ML model, we can use Vertex AI.
 We create two scripts: training and prediction.
 We create the docker images and upload them to Registry Artifacts.
 On the one hand, through Model Registry we link the image and a bucket where we save the trained model in pickle formatting.
 The data for training is acquired through a bigquery client linked to Cloud SQL.
 On the other hand, the training image is associated with the registered model and an endpoint is exposed to compute online predictions.